-Sarge's impact worldwide cannot be overstated - his involvement started in 1984 when he became the President of Special Olympics; then in 1990 he was elected Chairman of the Board, and finally, he ended as Chairman in 2003.
+Sarge's had a significant impact on Special Olympics.
+His official involvement in the organization began in 1984 when he became its President.
+In 1990, he was elected Chair of the Board, ending his tenure in 2003.
 Using his skills as a politician, diplomat, peacemaker and person of faith, he opened doors in the former Soviet Union, China, Tunisia, New Zealand, South Korea, all throughout Eastern Europe and many other countries, helping Special Olympics grow from a U.S.-based mission to the global organization it is today.

 But Special Olympics wasn't just about growth to Sarge - it was about making change.
 He saw how Special Olympics could be used for peacebuilding between nations with political discord or unrest.
 He believed in the unifying effect of a simple sporting event - and used sports as a doorway to dialogue about the human rights issues surrounding people with intellectual disabilities.

 Jamie Kirkpatrick, the Director of International Programs during Sarge's tenure, stated:

 "He was a tireless ambassador for change: passionate, optimistic, energetic, vigorous, and always joyful.
 On long international flights, he would spend the hours reading his missal or reflecting on what needed to be done to advance the cause of people with intellectual disabilities in some new corner of the globe.
 In many countries, he literally opened the door for athletes, families, and volunteers, breaking down barriers of language and cultures while offering a new vision of achievement, inclusion, and love.
 These travels always seemed to renew Sarge; the world was his stage and he loved making it a better place for all of us."

 Today, Special Olympics is active in 172 countries with more than two-thirds of the athletes coming from outside the United States -- and China boasts the largest program in the world.